gdut-wj/CSS-The-Definitive-Guide-4th-zh/book/ch7.md

 ### 7.2.5 Using auto

-If you set width, margin-left, or margin-right to a value of auto, and give the remaining two properties specific values, then the property that is set to auto is set to the length required to make the element box’s width equal to the parent element’s width.
-In other words, let’s say the sum of the seven properties must equal 500 pixels, no padding or borders are set, the right margin and width are set to 100px, and the left margin is set to auto.
+If you set `width`, `margin-left`, or `margin-right` to a value of `auto`, and give the remaining two properties specific values, then the property that is set to `auto` is set to the length required to make the element box’s width equal to the parent element’s width.
+In other words, let’s say the sum of the seven properties must equal 500 pixels, no padding or borders are set, the right margin and width are set to `100px`, and the left margin is set to `auto`.
 The left margin will thus be 300 pixels wide:

 ```css
 div {